Virtuant/katacoda-scenarios/ansible/02-ansible-first-playbook/step3.md

     - name: Make sure that we can connect to the machine
       ping:
     - name: Install PHP
-      apt: name=php5-cli state=present update_cache=yes
+      apt: name=php-cli state=present update_cache=yes

 </blockquote></pre>

 2\.
-If you provision this changes again, it should attempt to install the `php5` package.
+If you provision this changes again, it should attempt to install the `php-cli` package.

 `ansible-playbook -i 'localhost,' -c local playbook.yml`{{execute HOST1}}